 a Frozen Shoulder.

 Many types of shoulder injuries, if not addressed properly can lead to atrophy and immobility of the shoulder that can eventuate in a frozen shoulder.
 Sporting injuries, involving small muscle tears, mild shoulder dislocations, supraspinatus muscle tears, which are commonly seen in individuals over 40's, or Rotator Cuff injuries where the four muscles around the shoulder joint that control its movement in all directions cease in their ability to govern movement in a synchronous way.
 The weak muscle will not stabilize the shoulder structure as it moves and the intact muscles will pull the shoulder out of its position ever so slightly causing pain and further damage to intact muscles.
 Rotator cuff injuries may involve partial or full muscle tears that can appear with minimal or no symptoms in the initial stage, just to progress and cause a deep dull shoulder ache that often disturbs sleep, especially when lying on the unaffected side unless of course, the Supraspinatus muscle is involved.
 Supraspinatus tears will cause pain when lying on the affected side.
 Rotator cuff injuries may start the process of loss of shoulder function, and manifest with difficulty in combing your hair or reaching behind your back, and may present with arm weakness.
 Rotator cuff Injuries, Supraspinatus tears, and other shoulder injuries can at times progress further and become frozen shoulders.
-The anatomical bone structure of the shoulder is such that its minimal bone articulation (as seen in the image above) enables great shoulder mobility but as a consequence, reduces joint stability, a large number of ligaments and tendons that transverse the joint can damage easily, inflame and adhere to each other under all of the above-mentioned Conditions.
+The anatomical bone structure of the shoulder is such that its minimal bone articulation (as seen in the image above) enables great shoulder mobility but as a consequence, reduces joint stability, a large number of ligaments and tendons that transverse the joint can damage easily, inflame and adhere to each other under all of the above-mentioned conditions.
 All the above conditions will greatly benefit from treatment at their onset to reduce the likelihood of progression to further immobility, such as that seen with a Frozen Shoulder.

 From a Chinese medical perspective, such adhesion of the joint is viewed as Qi and Blood stasis, with possible dampness accumulation in the joint.
 When Qi stops moving and becomes static, locally circulating blood also stagnates.
 Blood stagnation is responsible for the sharp pain that is felt in the shoulder, weakness is to do with the Qi and damp stasis at the joint.
 Chronic pain and other chronic conditions in the body where stasis and lack of flow ensues tends to slow down recovery time and further complicate conditions and their rates of healing.
 Just like inflammation, Dampness, as it is termed in Chinese Medicine, can cause local swelling and the heavy type of sensation that often appears with most types of swelling.

-Tui- Na (Chinese Deep Tissue and pressure point therapy) to increase the range of movements.
-I will most likely dispense herbal medicine to soften the adhesions in the joint and assist the healing process between the Acupuncture sessions.
-Depending on the seriousness of the condition, its resolution time may vary greatly as the healing process is generally better with the young, and will improve more quickly the less chronic the condition is.
+When addressing a Frozen shoulder in the clinic I approach it with Traditional Chinese Acupuncture, where firstly, I access joint mobility and learn which meridian pathways are mostly blocked.
+The aim is to remove Qi and Blood stasis by stimulating the movement of Qi and Blood across and inside the joint.
+Often I will use some deep tissue Tui- Na (Chinese Deep Tissue and pressure point therapy) to increase the range of movements.
+I will most likely dispense herbal medicine in an attempt to soften the adhesions in the joint and attempt to assist the healing process between the Acupuncture sessions.
+Depending on the seriousness of the condition, its resolution time seems to vary greatly as the healing process is generally better with the young, and will improve more quickly the less chronic the condition is.